Palmidence/Rules/en.md

 9. Discussions surrounding personal updates, accomplishments or events is frowned upon as they are meant to be inclusive rather than oriented around a single person.
 Punishments for this will only be distributed in the event that a user continuously uses the forums for this purpose alone.
 10. Do not create topics or posts that mislead or trick other users.

-### E. Other
+### F. Other

-1. These rules are subject to change without notice.
-Players are responsible for keeping up with rule changes, it is up to you to keep checking the rule page.
+1. The Avicus Senior Staff Team has the right to ban or unban any player from any Avicus services for any reason without notice.
-2. There is a one week grace period for rule changes.
+2. These rules are subject to change without notice.
+Players are responsible for keeping up with rule changes.
-3. The Avicus Senior Staff Team has the right to ban or unban any player from any Avicus services for any reason without notice.
+3. There is a one week grace period for rule changes, whether added or removed.